syuja/GreenPlumSetup/docs/EXERCISES.md

 <a id="part"></a>
 #### Partitioning
-Partitioning tables can improve query performnace by allowing the query optimizer to scan only the needed data to satisfy the query.
-Paritioning is logical not physical, and the table is divided into smaller child files.
+Partitioning tables can improve query performance by allowing the query optimizer to scan only the needed data to satisfy the query.
+Partioning is logical not physical, and the table is divided into smaller child files.

 Why does it increase performance?
 When a query filters on same criteria used to define partitions, the